TinyTapeout/tinytapeout-09/projects/tt_um_wokwi_413918243645213697/docs/info.md

 ## How it works

-"This is a project in work.
-The gates makes signals do funky things."
+This is a project in work.
+The gates makes signals do funky things.

 ## How to test

-"That is to be determined once the functionality is figured out."
+That is to be determined once the functionality is figured out.

 ## External hardware

-"Seven segment display, input board, output board, switch panel"
+Seven segment display, input board, output board, switch panel